HasijaPankaj/Angular-2-with-.NET-MVC/README.md

-# Angular2 with .net MVC web application
+# Angular 2 with .net MVC web application
 Using Angular 2 in ASP.NET MVC 5 &amp; Visual Studio 2015

 How to run?